Are you ready for more adventures through the planets? ⭐

 - You could start with describing what it was like to set out on this journey – who you are with and what your spaceship looks and sounds like.

-- Then write about the planets we have visited – Mars, Jupiter and Saturn – can you use describing words to help the reader understand what the planets look like?
+- Then write about the planets we have visited – Mars, Jupiter and Saturn – can you describe them to help the reader understand what the planets look like?

 - Finally, let your imagination go wild – where are we going next?
 Perhaps it’s another planet in our solar system, or a completely new planet that is undiscovered!